zkmopro/mopro/README.md

 # mopro

-Making client-side proving on mobile simple.
+Making client-side proving on mobile simple (and fast).

 ## Overview